RRoggia/rroggia.github.io/reading-content/running-serverless.md

 > CloudFormation converts a source file describing an application infrastructure (called template) into a set of running, configured cloud resources (called stack).

 > We can modify the template file, and CloudFormation will reconfigure or delete only the resources that actually need to change.
 If a resource update fails for whatever reason, CloudFormation will reset all the other resources to the previous configuration, managing a whole set of infrastructural components as a single unit.

+> The transform setting activates SAM features and resources, allowing us to use compact descriptions for many building blocks commonly used in serverless applications.

 ### The lambda programming model